serge-ivo/firestore-service/README.md

   // Constructor accepts the data object (including optional id from converter) constructor(data: { id?: string } & Partial<ExampleData>) {
-    super(data); // Passes data up to base class (which assigns properties) }
+    // ID is added by the data converter super(data); // Passes data up to base class (which assigns properties) }